Section 8 of the Transfer of Property Act

 Unless and until the transferor expresses a different intention, the property and all his interests are said to be fully transferred to the transferee.
 In some cases, the transferor may reserve some interest in the property for himself or may not want a specific part to be passed on.
 This will be communicated by using a phrase or term.

-If the words are not clear, then the intention prevails upon execution of the deed of sale.
-There is some question as to whether the title passes to the vendee or not, which depends upon the parties’ intention.
+If the words are unclear, the intention prevails upon execution of the deed of sale.
+Whether the title passes to the vendee depends upon the parties’ intention.

 Another important point to be noted is that Section 8 of the Transfer of Property Act and Section 54 suggest that, through the execution and registration of a sale deed, the title and interest would be fully transferred to the transferee according to the terms mentioned in the agreement.